JosueMA/personal_website/content/home/projects.md

 # Use "*" tag to show all projects or an existing tag prefixed with "." to filter by specific tag.
 # To remove toolbar, delete/comment all instances of `[[filter]]` below.
 [[filter]]
-  name = "All"
+  name = "Todos"
   tag = "*"

 [[filter]]
-  name = "Deep Learning"
+  name = "Psicología"
   tag = ".deep-learning"

 [[filter]]
-  name = "Other"
+  name = "Estadística"
   tag = ".demo"

 +++